Jill Biden’s plane forced to turn back as cracks appear on windshield

 The first lady was on her way to Michigan from Denver.

-The president’s press secretary Vanessa Valdivia was quoted as saying by CBS News that “everyone is safe” after the cracked windshield episode.
+First lady’s press secretary Vanessa Valdivia was quoted as saying by CBS News that “everyone is safe” after the cracked windshield episode.

 The US Secret Service also said that there was “no safety threat” to Ms Biden or her staff.